pcheng2/TSRL/README.md

 # Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline Reinforcement Learning (NeurIPS 2023)

 TSRL (https://arxiv.org/abs/2306.04220) introduces a new offline reinforcement learning (RL) algorithm that leverages the fundamental symmetry of system dynamics to enhance performance under small datasets.
 The proposed Time-reversal symmetry (T-symmetry) enforced Dynamics Model (TDM) establishes consistency between forward and reverse latent dynamics, providing well-behaved representations for small datasets.
-TSRL achieves impressive performance on small benchmark datasets with as few as 1% of the original samples, outperforming recent offline RL algorithms in terms of data efficiency and generalizability
+TSRL achieves impressive performance on small benchmark datasets with as few as 1% of the original samples, outperforming recent offline RL algorithms in terms of data efficiency and generalizability.